Athos1972/Confluence-Task-Reporting/README.md

 GitHub.
 Thank you!

 ## Near future
-* Provide timeline data of open/overdue tasks per space, company, user, overall in dashboard and in Excel export
-* Age-distribution of tasks (as graph) depending on selections of the dashboard (in development)
-* Select not only company and space in Dashboard but also User(s)
-* Export of task list also to google sheets and CSV.
+* Export of task list also to google sheets and CSV via script.
 Any takers?
-* Export of chose tasks from the dashboard (basically exporting the filtered contents of the data grid)
-* Export graph elements and grid as Confluence-Page (either update fixed page-id or create new page on each run)
+* Export graph elements and grid as Confluence-Page (either update fixed page-id or create a new page on each execution)

 ## Future
+* Build Windows executable and have crawlers being called from the dashboard
 * Update task contents from the app (click on a task, add a comment)
 * Reminder function via E-Mail (Chose entries from the grid in the dashboard and click on "Send Reminder") to automatically send reminder E-Mails
   * That's a bit tricky as most Atlassian Customers are Corporations and there will be all kinds of E-Mail-Systems to deal with.
 Also we need an easy option to maintain a template text.
-  * Additional option: "Mailbomb"-Mode to send for each overdue task 1 E-Mail
+  * Additional option: "Mailbomb"-Mode to send for each overdue task 1 E-Mail to the user

 # Changelog
+## 0.0.5:
+* Crawler
+  * Added new method to crawl E-Mail-addresses as the old experimental API was deactivated during latest security patch
+  * Fixed a bug in connection with previously crawled tasks where second date was removed
+* Dashboard
+  * Button "Download Selection"
+  * Changed display of age graph to include the date - not only the number of days in future/past to easier filter the data table for those tasks
+  * New screen "Timeseries data" with a graph also updated <code>prefill_database.py</code> accordingly
+## 0.0.4:
+* Crawler
+  * Tasks from personal spaces are not considered any longer
+* Dashboard
+  * Age distribution graph showing the age of tasks (future and past)
+  * Space/Company as multiple select
+  * Checkbox "Tasks without date"
+  * Filtering enabled
+* Tests
+  * Prefill database also with tasks without date (like in real world installations)
 ## 0.0.3:
 * Statistics table added.
 Also report to fill it.
 * Fixed bug in user_task_crawler in -OUWT-Mode.